mlrun/mlrun/docs/secrets.md

 ```

 #### Kubernetes project secrets
-MLRun can use a Kubernetes (k8s) secret to store and retrieve secret values on a per-project basis.
+MLRun can use Kubernetes (k8s) secrets to store and retrieve secret values on a per-project basis.
 This method
 is supported for all runtimes that generate k8s pods.
-The k8s provider creates a k8s secret per project, and can
+MLRun creates a k8s secret per project, and stores
-store multiple secret keys within this secret.
-Project secrets can be created through the MLRun Python SDK as well as
+multiple secret keys within this secret.
+Project secrets can be created through the MLRun SDK as well as
 through the MLRun UI.

-By default, all jobs that belong to a project automatically get access to all the associated project secrets.
+By default, all jobs in a project automatically get access to all the associated project secrets.
 There is
 no need to use ```with_secrets``` to provide access to project secrets.

-##### Populating the kubernetes secret
+##### Creating project secrets
 To populate the MLRun k8s project secret with secret values, use the project object's
-{py:func}`~mlrun.projects.MlrunProject.set_secrets` function.
+{py:func}`~mlrun.projects.MlrunProject.set_secrets` function, which accepts a dictionary of secret values or
+a file containing a list of secrets.
 For example:

 ```python
 # Create project secrets for the myproj project.